SamAhm-2/aws-partyrock-fitness-recommender/HOW_TO_BUILD.md

-# 🔧 How to Build EnerFit on PartyRock
+# 🔧 How to Build This App on PartyRock

-A step-by-step guide to recreating (or remixing) this app using Amazon PartyRock.
+A step-by-step guide to recreating (or remixing) this app using Amazon PartyRock — no coding required.

 ---